Rent safe and private dog parks hosted by locals

 What dogs are permitted on the airline cabin - flying with large dogsSource: Airline Travel Policies (American Airlines)

-In the airline world, a "large dog" is typically any dog that can't fit in a carrier under the seat in front of you.
+In the airline world, a "large dog" is typically any dog that can't fit in a travel carrier under the airline seat in front of you.
 For this guide, we'll be using American Airlines as an example since it's a good baseline for understanding large dog policies.
 According to this airline:

 • Cabin dogs must fit in a carrier no larger than 19" x 13" x 9"